 Publicolor students devote 300 hours each year to community service.

 100% of our students transitioned on time from 8th to 9th and from 9th to 10th grade.

-85% of our 2017 students graduated high school college-ready, not requiring remedial classes in their first year of college, vs. 19% of their school peers.
+95% of our students graduated high school college-ready, not requiring remedial classes in their first year of college in FY2023, vs. 62% of their school peers.

 100% first-year college retention rate for Publicolor graduates in FY2022 vs. 61% at CUNY schools.

 76% of our students complete their college degree within 6 years since 2005 compared to 11% of students from

 89% of our alums are employed, despite the pandemic.